J2A9-11/IRIS-Flower-Prediction/README.md

 ## Dataset

-The project uses the Iris dataset, which is publicly available and widely used for classification tasks.
+The project uses the Iris dataset, which is publicly available on Kaggle and widely used for classification tasks.

 ## Future Enhancements